• Courses

 #6.
 The success or error message is visible only after the page is reloaded

 Some forms, after you hit the Submit button, redirect you to another page (regardless of whether the submission was successful or not).
-And only on that page, you see either the success or error message.
+Only on that page will you see either a success or an error message.

 To make things even worse, you probably can see the Form Submission event appear in the Preview mode right before the page is reloaded (or the user is redirected).